AdityaGarg8/git-credential-email/README.md

 #### Using the SMTP server

 Microsoft Outlook accounts can send emails using two methods.
 First is their SMTP server, which is similar to what most email providers use.
 Second is Microsoft Graph API.
 These instructions are in case you want to use the SMTP server.

+**Note: It is recommended to use atleast git 2.50 for threads to properly work with Outlook's SMTP server.
+If you are using an older version of git, then its better to use [Microsoft Graph API](#using-microsoft-graph-api) using `git-msgraph` for threads to work properly.**

 - Similar to Gmail, we need to get a refresh token for Outlook as well.
 For that run: